|Pregnancy Week (Select):|

 Thrush Treatments – Self Help & Natural Remedies

-- Candida albicans thrive in moist, warm environments so try to avoid long, hot baths and dry yourself properly afterwards.
+Candida albicans thrive in moist, warm environments so try to avoid long, hot baths and be sure to dry yourself properly afterwards.

-- Try avoiding yeast/processed wheat products – lot of women swear that yeast in their diet increases the growth of candida.
-It’s often present in iron tonic supplements so check list of ingredients when taking these.
+Lots of women swear that yeast in their diet increases the growth of candida.
+It’s often present in iron tonic supplements, so check the list of ingredients when taking them.

-- Boric Acid capsules.
 You will need to source these from a compounding chemist, however the usual recommended dose for vaginal thrush is 600mg inserted into the vagina each night, for 2 weeks.
+Many women have said that it works a charm for them.

-- High levels of sugar in diets cause thrush, so be sure to look amending the diet – cut out soft drinks, processed foods, flavoured milks, breads and pastries – anything that we well know is not good for us.
+High levels of sugar in your diet can cause thrush, as well as a host of other diseases, so be sure to look amending the diet – cut out soft drinks, processed foods, flavoured milks, sweets, breads and pastries – most of these are pretty obvious.
 You’d be surprised where sugar is hidden, so always read the labels.

-- Avoid personal lubricants with glycerine in them – and do not use baby oil or other products.
-Water based lubricant is best.
+Avoid personal lubricants with glycerine in them – and do not use baby oil (petrochemical byproduct) or other synthetic oils.
+Water based lubricant is better, and coconut oil is a brilliant natural lubricant.

 Can Thrush Affect My Baby?